On the Power of Finite Ambiguity in B\"uchi Complementation: Slice-Based Complementation

-We note that every guess of the stable level $\stableLevel$ yields a run in the complementary NBW $\aut^{c}$ constructed by \slc, so there may be infinitely many runs of $\aut^{c}$ over $w$.
-A missing part of the \slc construction is how to verify whether $\slcLabellingFunction$ is correct given a guessed stable level $\stableLevel$, which is explained below.
+We note that every guess of the stable level $\stableLevel$ yields a run in the complementary NBA~$\aut^{c}$ constructed by \slc, so there may be infinitely many runs of $\aut^{c}$ over $w$.
+The last part of the \slc construction is about how to verify whether $\slcLabellingFunction$ is correct given a guessed stable level $\stableLevel$, which is explained below.